cl91/REAPERS/readme.md

    the same time, maximizing the utility of computational resources.
 4. Supports both single precision floating point (FP32) and double precision (FP64), and can also be switched at runtime.
-This allows you to run simulations on consumer-grade nVidia cards, as they usually have poor FP64 performance (but decent FP32 performance).
+This allows you to run simulations on consumer-grade nVidia cards, as they usually have reduced FP64 performance but decent FP32 performance.
 5. Easy to use.
 No need to build or install as we are a header-only library for the host (ie. CPU) code.
 There is one source file for the CUDA kernels which you simply link with after you've built the host code (you can also do it in one single step, by using